MaoZiming/papers/3-storage-systems/33-files-directories.md

 ## File Descriptor (FD)

 - `open()` returns: a file descriptor.
-A file descriptor is just an integer, private per process, and is used in UNIX systems to access files; thus, once a file is opened, you use the file de- scriptor to read or write the file, assuming you have permission to do so.
+A file descriptor is just an integer, **private per process**, and is used in UNIX systems to access files; thus, once a file is opened, you use the file descriptor to read or write the file, assuming you have permission to do so.
   - File descriptor is as a pointer to an object of type file
 - Idea
     - Do expensive traversal once (open file)
-    - Store inode in descriptor object (kept in memory)
+    - Store inode in the file descriptor object (kept in memory)
-    - Do reads / writes via descriptor, which **tracks offset**
 - Each process: file descriptor table contains pointers to **open file descriptors**
 - Integer used for file I/O are indexes to this table
     - stdin: 0, stdout: 1, stderr: 2